 Founder and Managing Director

 Francesca Trotman is the managing director and founder of Love The Oceans.
 An avid diver for over 15 years Francesca’s a passionate ocean advocate, with a special interest in fisheries.
 Results orientated, Francesca constantly encourages people to consider conservation in everyday life and take a greener approach to modern living.
 She oversees the majority of the programs in country and spends her time split between the UK and Mozambique.
-Francesca is the recipient of Blue Marine Foundation and BOAT International's Ocean Award in the Young Initiative category in recognition of LTO's work.
+Francesca is the recipient of the Ocean Award in the Young Initiative category in recognition of LTO's work.
 Francesca is currently completing her PhD remotely with Newcastle University, UK.
 She is a Commission Member of the International Union for the Conservation of Nature's Species Survival Commission Marine Fishes Red List Authority and a member of the Species Survival Commission's Youth Professional group.

 Andrea Biden is a Director of Love The Oceans.
 Holding a Masters in Environmental Management and Sustainability from Harvard, she is a former Partner at a London based strategic sustainability consultancy Irbaris LLP, and was Head of Sustainability with Zurich Insurance Group.
 Andrea is passionate about corporate and community coastal environment responsibility having grown up on the beautiful beaches of Australia.
 A strong proponent of community-based marine protected area programmes, Andrea believes in the partnership and placement of local people at the forefront of the planning, implementation and running of marine reserves, providing a sense of ownership and pride in natural resources.